furmada/furmada/README.md

-Hello, I'm Adam Furman, currently a Master's student at Oxford University.
+Hello, I'm Adam Furman, a graduate student and researcher.

 Find out more on my [website](https://www.adamfurman.sk).

-This GitHub contains some older personal projects and other code related to my research.
+This GitHub contains some older personal projects, and newer code related to my research.